Ecosattva -

 Now I'm making the largest step ever - selling my house and majorly downsizing.
 My footprint will be hugely reduced!
 Not only how I live and what I live in, but the impact of the materials going into my house to construct it as well as the impact what is leaving my house (chemicals, refuse) will be very small.

-Do you have new any suggestions for me?
+new any suggestions for me?
 How sustainably are you living?

 No comments: